William Lloyd Webber

-William Southcombe Lloyd Webber (11 March 1914 – 29 October 1982) was an English organist and composer, who achieved some fame as a part of the modern classical music movement whilst commercially facing mixed opportunities.
-Besides his long and prestigious career, composing works ranging from choral pieces to instrumental items and more, he is known for being the father of his fellow composer Andrew Lloyd Webber and the cellist Julian Lloyd Webber.
-He also served as a teacher, instructing pupils in music theory at the Royal College of Music for many years until his death in 1982.
+William Southcombe Lloyd Webber (11 March 1914 – 29 October 1982) was an English organist and composer, as a part of the modern classical music movement.
+Besides his long career, composing works ranging from choral pieces to instrumental items and more, he is known for being the father of his fellow composer Andrew Lloyd Webber, and the cellist Julian Lloyd Webber.
+He also served as a music educator, teaching students in harmony and counterpoint at the Royal College of Music, and was director of the London College of Music, as well as music director and organist at Methodist Central Hall for many years until his sudden death in 1982.

-Childhood
+Early years and education

-Webber was born in London.
-The son of William Charles Henry Webber, a self-employed plumber, he was fortunate that his father was a keen organ 'buff' who spent what little money he had travelling to hear various organs in and around the capital.
-Often he would take his son with him and, before long, young William started to play the organ himself and developed a keen interest that bordered on the obsessional.
+Webber was born into a respectable, but relatively poor family in Chelsea in 1914, as the first of two children of William Charles Henry Webber (28 August 1886 – 1 November 1962), a self-employed plumber, and his wife, Winifred Mary Gittins (30 November 1888 – unknown death date).
+Their second child, Winifred Margaret Webber, was born on 27 November 1920 and died in September 1984 at age 63.
+According to Jean Lloyd Webber, her father-in-law was a semi-professional musician, who sang in several Anglican churches in London and also performed in BBC recitals, including musicals and The Black and White Minstrel Show.
+He was also a keen organ buff traveling to hear various organs in and around the capital.
+Often he would take his son with him and, before long, the young William started to play the organ himself and developed an interest in this instrument that bordered on the obsessional.

+At the age of seven, William Webber joined the City Boys’ Choir of St. Mark’s, North Audley Street, Mayfair, and at age 13, he became sub-organist at St. Mary’s, Graham Street (now Bourne Street).
+Two years later, in 1929, he became organist at Christ Church, Newgate Street, where he served until 1932.

-By the age of 14, William Lloyd Webber had already become a well-known organ recitalist, giving frequent performances at many churches and cathedrals throughout Great Britain.
-He won an organ scholarship to the Mercers' School, later winning a further scholarship to study at the Royal College of Music, where he studied with Ralph Vaughan Williams and gained his FRCO diploma at nineteen.
-Because there was already another student at the college with the name William Webber, William continued to use his second middle name 'Lloyd' from then on as part of his last name.
+At age 14, William Webber had already become an organ recitalist, giving frequent performances at many churches and cathedrals throughout Great Britain, and he also made recordings for the BBC.
+He won an organ scholarship to the Mercers' School, later winning a further scholarship at the Royal College of Music, starting in 1931, where he studied composition with Ralph Vaughan Williams, harmony and counterpoint with Charles Herbert Kitson, and organ with Henry Ley and Henry Walford Davies.